 This smoked brisket recipe uses the melting fat cap to carry the flavors of fresh garlic, bay leaves, and black peppercorns into the smoking brisket.
 A simple marinade and a simple dry rub, along with the garlic and bay, flavors this brisket up nicely.

-cloves garlic, lightly crushed
+10 large cloves of garlic, lightly crushed

-coarse grind black pepper
+2 Tbs coarse ground black pepper

 Trim the thickest fat down to one-half inch thick, but no less.
 With a narrow bladed knife, puncture ten evenly spaced holes through the fat of the brisket, deep enough to insert the garlic and bay leaves.

-Marinate the brisket two hours in the orange juice, wine and worcestershire sauce.
-Put on the rub mixture of salt and pepper before the brisket goes into the smoker
+Marinate the brisket two hours in the orange juice, wine and Worcestershire sauce.
+Put on the rub mixture of salt and pepper before the brisket goes into the smoker.

 Smoke the brisket fat side up.
 I like to use oak for smoking this one, and I try to keep the smokiness on the light side.
-The flavor of the garlic, bay and peppercorns will meld with the melting fat, basting those flavors into the brisket.
+The flavors of the garlic, bay and peppercorns will meld with the melting fat, basting those flavors into the brisket.
 Remove the bay leaves and peppercorns before serving.

 In my article about smoking briskets I explain the process from start to finish.
 Buying, marinating, seasoning, and smoking are all covered.